Are you a Cusp Kid?

 BREAKING PATTERNS – CHANGING BEHAVIOUR

-The Family Constellations process explores life’s challenges in a unique way – using a wider, more systemic lens, it addresses the issue as part of a greater system of family, culture, environment and conscience, rather than seeing it as something that functions as a purely independent unit.
+The Family and Business Constellations process explores these kinds of life challenges in a different way – Using a wider, more systemic lens, it looks at the individual or business as part of a greater system of family, culture, environment and conscience, rather than seeing it as something that functions as a purely independent unit.

-Question Holder – One who wishes to take a deeper look into their personal or organisational dilemma.
+The Question/Issue Holder – the one who wishes to take a deeper look into their personal or organisational dilemma.
 There is often more than one Question Holder in each group and thus a Question Holder may also act as a Representative in another’s Constellation.

-The Representatives – Those who offer themselves in service of the Field of the Issue Holder, to represent people or elements within the Question Holder’s system.
+The Representatives or Resources – the ones who offer themselves in service of the Field of the Question Holder, to represent people or elements within the Question Holder’s system.
 Taking part in other people’s constellations as a Representative is entirely optional and you are not obliged to accept the invitation when asked.
-It must be noted though, that it is very common that another’s work can touch you as deeply as your own, and even just being a witness to another’s constellation is a powerful experience…..
+It must be noted though, that it is very common that another’s work can touch you as deeply as your own, and even just being a witness to another’s constellation can be a powerful experience…..

 EXPANDING CAPACITY FOR LIFE